zackdraws/zackdraws.github.io/README.md

 # Portfolio Site Project -
-- This is my portfolio site project.
-Made up of HTML and CSS.
-Below are the details about the website
+- This is a Portfolio Site Project.
+The intent is to make a simple template and site for showing my work.
 # Homepage
 <img src="./example_images/2025-homepage.gif" alt="drawing" width="800"/>
 # Design